taubman33/u2_lab_express_api/README.md

 - AAU I want to sort my reviews by ascending or descending order
 - AAU I want to sort my movies by newest or oldest
 - AAU I want to Create, Update, and Delete my Actors, Movies, and Reviews using either ThunderClient or a query.js file
+- AAU I want an error message to display if I search for an Actor, Movie, or Review with an incorrect ID

 ### Bonus II